rhashimoto/browser-test-cases/safari-stackoverflow/README.md

 compiled to WebAssembly using Emscripten with Asyncify.
 The test mostly runs in a Worker where it creates a database and attempts 50,000 queries.

+Emscripten optimization is set to -Oz.
+Settings -O2, -O3, -Os, and -Oz all induce the problem, -O0 and -O1 do not.

 ## Expected results
 The test should execute 50,000 queries with progress logged to the page.